-Consumer complaint is one the parameters to improve service performance and customer experience through feedback mechanism.
-As courier the services landscape changes with increasing business to business (B2B), and business to consumer (B2C) base, the customer expectations also changes.
-Consequently, complaints increase.
+Consumer complaint is one the parameters to improve service performance and customer experience through feedback the mechanism.
+As courier services landscape changes with increasing business to business (B2B), and business to consumer (B2C) base, the customers expectations also changes.
+Consequently, complaints increases.